c3-adolfofragoso/agentic-ai-hackathon/README.md

 # Making contributions to the repo:

 clone and commit your changes.
-Let's push everything to 'main' branch
+Let's push everything to 'main' branch.
+Tesst